MikeiLL/mz-mobilize-america-interface/README.txt

 1. Upload `mz-mobilize-america.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit Admin->Settings->Mobilize America for Shortcodes
+3. Visit Admin->Settings->MZ Mobilize America for Shortcodes

 == Frequently Asked Questions ==